eo-cqrs/.github/profile/README.md

 <br>
 Here are the components around [EO-CQRS](https://eo-cqrs.github.io/.github) framework including:

+* [/eo-qce](https://github.com/eo-cqrs/eo-qce) is collection of objects for handling Queries, Commands and Events

 * [/eo-kafka](https://github.com/eo-cqrs/eo-kafka) is Kafka Producers and consumers for working with Apache Kafka message broker